akullpp/linked-storybook/README.md

 # Linked Storybook

-Symlink to a SPA created by CRA to use in a separate Storybook project.
+Symlink a SPA created by CRA to use in a separate Storybook project.

 ## Setup